jliszka/jliszka.github.com/_posts/2013-09-03-fun-with-bayesian-priors.md

 Hm, yeah, it sure looks like it worked!
 The most likely bias is 12.5%.

-The reason this works is that ```p1``` does encode how many flips went into it, in how spread out the distribution is.
+So how does this work?
+Well, ```p1``` actually does encode how many flips went into it — more flips translates into a narrower distribution, and fewer flips will produce a distribution that is more spread out.
 This is pretty easily illustrated: if instead we had done 20 flips and gotten 4 heads, or 40 flips and gotten 8 heads, the resulting posterior distributions would have looked different, even though these each encode the same 20% bias.